the-turing-way/bookdash/reports/2024-June-BookDash-11.md

 - Emmanuel Adamolekun is is a Research fellow with Helix Biogen Institute, Ogbomosho, Nigeria ,a research organization focused on accelerating research in life through in-depth technical skills, training and capacity building in Bioinformatics and Genomics.
 - Esther Plomp is a Data Steward at the Delft University of Technology, Faculty of Applied Sciences, the Netherlands.
 She has been a core contributor to the project developing, guiding and collaborating on chapters related to data management and reproducibility - and leads the partnership with TU Delft.
 - Liz Hare is a researcher in the working dog field.
 She has participated in three Book Dashes and is the Co-lead of the Accessibility Working Group.
-- Winny..
+- Winny Nekesa Akullo is the Head, Library and Documentation Centre at PPDA.
+She is currently the IASSIST Africa Regional Secretary.
 - Denise Bianco is a Skills Officer at The Alan Turing Institute and a PhD Candidate and Lecturer at the University of the Arts London.
 In this Book Dash, she has supported the Educators stream, facilitated discussions, and contributed to chapters on curriculum development and embedding Data Science across disciplines.
 - Mishka Nemes is a Skills Manager at The Alan Turing Institute leading a programme of work aimed at designing, developing and implementing learning interventions for a range of audiences to become better equipped with AI knowledge & skills.
 In this book dash, she has coordinated the Educators stream, facilitated discussions, and contributed to chapters on pedagogical resources.

-## Format of the event - Esther
+## Format of the event
 The June 2024 edition of Book Dash featured 36 contributors, 11 committee members, 20 online working sessions, four discussions and social events, and two community share-outs.
 We used [the checklists](https://github.com/the-turing-way/the-turing-way/issues/3367) for day/session leads to ensure the planning committee was prepared to host the event.

 Since November 2020, the Book Dashes have been hosted mostly online  with multiple short co-working called development sessions spread over five days for flexible participation by members.
 This format allows people in different time zones to participate with the same efficiency and equitable support.